 Use the proper personal protective equipment and always keep both hands on your drill when using a hole saw!
 Don’t ever grip the board while using a hole saw, PLEASE!
 The thought of catching a finger gives me the shivers!

-Now that we have all of our pieces cut to size and the holes cut out, we’re ready to dry fit everything together, sand it and stain it!
+Now that we have all of our pieces cut to size and the holes cut out, we’re ready to dry-fit everything together, sand it, stain it, and assemble the beer caddy!

-Once your stain has had the chance to dry, we can begin the assembly!
-Woohoo!
+Now that the stain has had the chance to dry, we can begin assembly!

 Using wood glue and nails, attach your first 6 pack ring board.